RN-to-BS in Nursing

 - Provide professional nursing care based on knowledge derived from theory and research.

-- Synthesize the theoretical and empirical knowledge from nursing, life, physical and social sciences, and the arts and humanities in the domains of professional nursing practice.
+- Synthesize the theoretical and empirical knowledge from nursing, life, physical and social sciences, and the arts and humanities of professional nursing practice.

 - Accept responsibility and accountability for the effectiveness of their nursing practice.

 - Influence the quality of nursing and health care within practice settings through the use of leadership skills, management concepts, and knowledge of the political system.

 - Evaluate research to determine the applicability of research findings in the domains of professional nursing practice.